 Support teaching, research, and patient care.

-During the COVID pandemic, Dr. Kao is available to see patients via video visits.
-Dr. Kao is also providing pain relief procedures, with strict observation of Stanford Health Care infection control policies. ##Dr. Kao is the Clinic Chief at Stanford Pain Management.
-A Taiwanese American, Dr. Kao studied molecular biology and psychology at UC Berkeley.
+Dr. Kao is faculty at Stanford Pain Management.
+Dr. Kao studied molecular biology and psychology at UC Berkeley.
 At Harvard University, he earned a PhD in biostatistics after developing statistical methods in genomics and computational biology.
-He then pursued medical training at the University of Michigan, Yale, and Stanford.
+He then pursued medical training at the University of Michigan, Yale-New Haven Hospital, and Stanford Health Care.
 He is the author of more than 30 scientific journal articles, ranging from genetics, genomics, proteomics, combinatorial chemistry, artificial intelligence, oncology, epidemiology, rehabilitation, and pain, .
 His mission is to offer all of his patients comprehensive interdisciplinary pain care, leveraging the full extent of what is known in state-of-the-art Pain Medicine.
 In addition to providing clinical care, Dr. Kao teaches physicians and trainees on diagnostic work-up of complex pain, techniques of interventional procedures, and scientific methods of pain studies.
 Dr. Kao is a Certified Interventional Pain Sonographer (CIPS) as well as a Fellow in Interventional Pain Practice (FIPP).